 Book your tour in order to experience the elemental beauty of eroded sandstone and desert wind while you imagine the presence of ancient voices.
 For more detailed information, with times, a run-down of events and additional trip details :

 Advanced Bookings are required.

-Our Day Tour Bookings require full deposit at the time of booking.
-Due to the intimate size of our trips we will refund cancellations when informing our team up to 10 Days in advance.
-Anything cancelled before 10 days notice will not be refundable.
+Our Day Tour bookings require full deposit at the time of booking.
+Due to the intimate size of our trips we will refund cancellations with 10-day advance notice.
+Anything cancelled under 10-days’ notice will not be refundable.
 We regret that exceptions to our cancellation policy cannot be made for any reason, including weather, terrorism, civil unrest or personal emergencies.
 There is no refund for arriving late or leaving a trip early.

-However, persons may be substituted within a reservation without penalty.
+However, persons may reschedule into another existing tour day.
+Persons may also be substituted within a reservation without penalty.